The CSS/ISN Internship Program

-The Center for Security Studies (CSS) and the International Relations and Security Network (ISN) offer a total of 10 internships per year.
+The Center for Security Studies (CSS) and the International Relations and Security Network (ISN) offer up to 10 internships per year.

-Interns contribute to the CSS' research agenda and to making the ISN the world’s leading open-source information platform in the IR and security community.
+Interns contribute to the CSS' research agenda and to making the ISN a widely used open-source information platform for the international IR and security communities.

 Applicants may choose one of the following internship options:

-The place of work are the CSS' and ISN's offices in Zurich.
-All interns are provided with office space and facilities as appropriate for their work.
+Selected interns will work are the CSS' and ISN's offices in central Zurich.
+They will be provided with office space or facilities as appropriate for their work.

-Applicants choosing to intern with the ISN are expected to contribute to the organization's content acquisition, information management and publishing activities.
+Applicants choosing to intern with the ISN are expected to contribute to the organization's partner support, content acquisition, information management, and publishing activities.
 These include:

-- Searching for, cataloguing and indexing high-quality digital resources on a broad range of IR and security issues
+- Searching for, cataloguing and indexing high-quality digital resources on a broad range of IR and security-related issues

 - Writing for the ISN Blog